AJ6EE/Arduino-Keyer-KW5GP/README.md

 Edit the code to change the Callsign to your own and you can also edit to change the pitch to what you'd like.

 Here's a short video of a previous build.
-I gave away the one with the Arduino nano and larget switch: https://youtu.be/sHD-tk2wjug
+I gave away the one with the Arduino nano and larger switch: https://youtu.be/sHD-tk2wjug